gustavokennedy/terraform-lemp-aws/README.md

 # Automating infrastructure setup with AWS
 EN

-On a daily basis, we upload several machines to Overall.Cloud, sometimes with the same stack, such as React, NodeJS, Python or Laravel.
+On a daily basis, we upload several machines, sometimes with the same stack, such as React, NodeJS, Python or Laravel.
 For each server created we end up wasting a lot of time.
 Create an environment, release ports, connect to the server, install packages, Nginx, MySQL, SSL certificate, agents and everything else, in the end we ended up taking at least 3 hours, apart from possible errors.

 This repository was created to automate the infrastructure configuration of Overall.Cloud, on AWS.
 Using Terraform as IaC (Infrastructure as Code) and Ansible we create a virtual machine on AWS with DNS configured on Cloudflare and all requirements for web applications, all in less than 10 minutes.